frictionlessdata/frictionlessdata.io/rfcs/0004-frictionless-data-lib-pattern.md

 >
 > See https://github.com/frictionlessdata/tableschema-js/issues/78 for original issue

-This document outlines a simple design pattern for a "core" data library `"data"`.
+This document outlines a simple design pattern for base "driver" style Frictionless libraries.

 The pattern is focused on access and use of:

-* individual files (streams)
+* individual resources (files,streams etc)
-* collections of files ("datasets")
+* collections of resources ("datasets")

 Its primary operation is `open`:

 ```
-file = open('path/to/file.csv')
+resource = open('path/to/file.csv')
 dataset = open('path/to/files/')
 ```

-It defines a standardized "stream-plus-metadata" interface for file and dataset objects, along with methods for creating these from file or dataset pointers such as file paths or urls.
+It defines a standardized "stream-plus-metadata" interface for file and dataset objects, along with methods for creating these from resource or dataset pointers such as file paths or urls.

 ```
-file = open('path/to/file.csv')
+resource = open('path/to/file.csv')
-file.stream()
+resource.stream()
-file.rows()
+resource.rows()
-file.descriptor
+resource.descriptor
-file.descriptor.path
+resource.descriptor.path
 ...
 ```